ecrucru/anticrux/README.md

 To access the engine remotely over a network, you can execute AntiCrux as a chess server.
 By default, it listens to local connections on the port 5000 and you can't create more than one instance on the same port.

 Start the server by double-clicking on the script "run_server.bat" (Windows) or "run_server.sh" (Linux).
+To change the default level of the server, follow the indications written on the home screen when you connect.

 Because it mimics the commands of the Free Internet Chess Server (FICS), AntiCrux Server is compatible with any ICS client not supporting timeseal.